mbcraft/frozen/README.md

 LAMP stack.
 PHP > 5.2.10
-zlib is required for compressing/uncompressing fga archives. zip is required for ZipArchive class. gd is required for image resizing. mcrypt is required for message digests.
+zlib is required for compressing/uncompressing ffa archives. zip is required for ZipArchive class. gd is required for image resizing. mcrypt is required for message digests.